timefliez1210/InheritableSmartContractWallet/answerKey.md

 [Medium] The contract lacks functionality to actually receive ether

 [Low] assetToPay is assigned globally, it is possible to change the estateValue or assetToPay without the other and on top of that could cause inconsistencies: e.g. the owner minted a house and a car, the house would be set on a value of 2m USD and afterwards the car 5 ETH, the house would need to be bought for 2m ETH.

+[Low] Uses BaseURI to describe the NFT instead of Metadata.